Go4lage logo

 setupgp

-This creates hard coded groups and permissions.
-It is only aditive and will not delete anything.
+./go4lage setupgp - This creates hard-coded groups and permissions.
+It is only additive and will not delete anything.

 rungoose

-This is your wrapper on the database. you can very simple reset your data or remigrate with this.
-Those are the most important, and even faster than switching a sqlLite db.:
+This is your wrapper on the database.
+You can very simply reset your data or remigrate with this.
+These are the most important commands, and even faster than switching a SQLite db:

-This runs one downmigration, you have to confirm this with y.
+• ./go4lage rungoose down - This runs one down migration; you have to confirm this with y.

 Go4lage can run with any reverse proxy or even without one.
-However I recommend using nginx for SSL and as a balancer if you want to run more than just one instance of Go4lage on a server.
+However, I recommend using nginx for SSL and as a load balancer if you want to run more than one instance of Go4lage on a server.

 We warmly recommend certbot https://certbot.eff.org/ for SSL.